Time Machine Organisation

 II.
 Local Time Machine Services

-All Time Machine related projects focussing on a specific place/ city/ region will be summarised as Local Time Machines (LTMs).
+All Time Machine related projects focussing on a specific place/ city/ region can be submitted as Local Time Machine Projects, establishing the Local Time Machines (LTMs).
 Services for these LTMs will include:

 - Technical Infrastructure (Data Graph, 4D Maps, Code Library, Project Repository)